 Governance Best Practices

-You need to be aware of the governance usage limits of executing SuiteScript to ensure that your scripts function as expected.
+You need to be aware of SuiteScript governance usage limits to ensure that your scripts work as expected.

-When a script exceeds governance limits, the system throws a usage limit error, and the script is halted by the platform.
-The script cannot be resumed and, consequently, any processes that depend on that script can be terminated mid-stream.
-When this happens, you threaten the integrity of your data and downstream tasks and transactions.
+If a script goes over its governance limits, the system throws a usage limit error and stops the script.
+The script can't be resumed, so any processes that depend on it might get cut off mid-stream.
+When this happens, you risk the integrity of your data and downstream tasks.

 The following sections describe the best ways to manage SuiteScript governance for your Commerce website customizations.
 For more information, see SuiteScript Governance and Limits.